xLSTM Scaling Laws: Competitive Performance with Linear Time-Complexity: Training Scaling Behavior

 \paragraph{Compute-optimal model size.} In Figure~\ref{fig:isoflop_model_size} (left) we show the IsoFLOP profiles for variable model size and (right) the corresponding power-law fits for the optimal model size for xLSTM and Transformer.
 Our results show that for a given compute budget, xLSTM consistently attains a lower validation loss than Transformer, which is in line with the findings in Section~\ref{subsec:loss_vs_compute}.
 Moreover, we find that for a given compute budget, the corresponding compute-optimal xLSTM models have more parameters than the corresponding Transformer models; see Figure~\ref{fig:isoflop_model_size} (left and right).
 Note that our power-law exponent $a$ for the Transformer matches the one found by~\citet{porian:24resolving}; see App.~\ref{app:additional_isoflop} for details.

 \paragraph{Compute-optimal dataset size.} Analogous results are shown in Figure~\ref{fig:iso_8k__tokens} in the appendix for the number of training tokens of compute-optimal models.
 We find that compute-optimal xLSTM and Transformer models are trained on a similar number of training tokens $\hat{D}^*(H)$.
+In Appendix~\ref{app:compute_optimal_estimates}, we show the estimated optimal training FLOPs and training tokens for various model sizes.

 \paragraph{Universality of the relation between compute-optimal performance and model size.} The compute-optimal models in Figure~\ref{fig:isoflop_model_size} (left) fall close to a single shared line for the Transformer and xLSTM models.
 This suggests that for compute-optimal models, there is a universal relationship between performance and model size for xLSTM and Transformer models.
 From this perspective, the fact that compute-optimal xLSTM models are larger for a given compute budget can be regarded as a heuristic explanation for the superior performance of xLSTM.
+The reason why xLSTMs can be larger is the reduced computational complexity of their recurrent sequence-mixing operation compared to the self-attention operation in Transformers.
+As this main operation is cheaper, more compute can be allocated to the rest of the model, e.g. increased number of layers or embedding dimension.